 The necklift is one of the most transformational procedures in cosmetic medicine.
 By getting rid of excess fat and skin deposits from the neck, and the possibility of restructuring underlying muscle, Dr Quinn can dramatically reconstruct a patient’s look.
 Because of all of the advances made in surgical technology in recent years, innovative necklift surgery is now administered with minimal incisions and scarring and at the same time creating incredible natural-looking results.

 The main component in the performance of a necklift is elevation of the upper back corner of the platysma.
 This is accessed through an incision around the earlobe, at the angle of the jaw.

 Sometimes additional surgery may be required to the anterior border of the platysma or the skin at the back of the neck.

-It is common to experience some swelling in the region of the surgery but this usually subsides within a few days, and a return to work is possible after two to three weeks.
+Dressings and stitches will be used immediately following surgery.
+Dr Quinn will advise that you sleep with your head and shoulders in a raised position for the first seven to ten days following surgery.
+It is common to experience swelling in the region of the surgery but this usually subsides within a few days, and a return to work is possible after two to three weeks.

 A neck lift can take between one and a half to three hours to complete depending on what approach is used and how much work is required.

 Most patients can return to work within a week to ten days after the procedure, in some cases sooner for those who are not bothered by residual swelling.